-The DRSF aims to improve countries capacities to produce high quality, integrated statistics on disasters; and, it is the basis for this course.
+The DRSF aims to improve countries capacities to produce high quality, integrated statistics on disasters; and it is the basis for this course.
 During the course participants will learn about the importance of harmonized data and its relevance to policy making at the national and global level.
 Other topics covered include statistics on disaster risk, disaster occurrence and impacts, and economic losses.
 Further details on course content follow below.
+Please note that a course on disaster related statistics was last held in 2023; this is an updated course and those who participated in the 2023 course are welcomed to join.